Regarding diet consistency, I don’t do cheat days or cheat meals. I have in the past, but not currently.

 So in the context of “cheat days” or “cheat meals,” this means we take time away from our regular dietary regimen and eat some “bad” food.
 It’s seen as a way to satisfy cravings.

-We get so overwhelmed by the effort and energy required to “stay on track” with the food that sometimes a break can mentally soothe us, at least for a short bit.
+We get so overwhelmed by the effort and energy required to “stay on track” with the food that sometimes a break can mentally soothe us, at least briefly.

 But is it really “cheating”?